newnightcoder/100daysofcode/LOG DAY 63.md

 - it took me almost 3 hours (2h41) to answer to ALL messages, which i had NOT planned at all! but it's been SO illuminating/compelling and just awesome. also, some of them (the minority) were not newbies at all and super experienced technically, so great encounters for me as well!
 - i have to reorganize my coding sessions according to the idea i had tonite (daily dedicated timeslot of max 2 hours to assist other newbies), in order to have SUFFICIENT QUALITY TIME to reply to everybody as perfectly as i can for each one WHILE! keeping the necessary time/hours for me to learn and code/progress = new feature to implement in my life. i find it super inspiring/fantastic. it was a good idea to start doing that now.
-- it helps me A LOT too to "help" or rather share everything i know sofar with people who need it/want it!! + with some of them we just talk about becoming a dev/general dev matters... something great is happening in me intellectually speaking, i'll define/identify what it is at a later stage of this journey.
+- it helps me A LOT too to "help" or rather share everything i know sofar with people who need it/want it!! + with some of them we just talked about becoming a dev/general dev matters... something great is happening in me intellectually speaking, i'll define/identify what it is at a later stage of this journey.

 CODE